Here are the answers to questions we are mostly frequently asked. If you cannot find the answer to your question, please contact us.

 What are Grandfather Rights and are they applicable to me?

-Grandfather Rights are now expired and all operators are now required to be qualified.
-After 26 November 2015 it became an offence for anyone to purchase Plant Protection Products (PPPs) authorised for professional use unless they have ensured that the intended end user has a certificate.
+‘Grandfather Rights’ expired on 25 November 2015.
+From 26 November 2015 everyone who uses a professional product, including those who formerly relied on “grandfather rights”, has to hold a Specified Certificate (Certificate of Competence).
+It became an offence for anyone to purchase Plant Protection Products (PPPs) authorised for professional use unless they have ensured that the intended end user has a Specified Certificate.
 Additionally, it is an offence to use these products on land they own or occupy unless they have the appropriate qualification.

 Candidates should take a practical assessment of knowledge and competence, based on the equipment that they use to apply pesticides.

-All contractors who apply professional pesticides must hold a certificate of competence.
+All contractors who apply professional pesticides must hold a Certificate of Competence.

 If I hold a certificate of competence to apply professional pesticides, can my employee(s) purchase and/or use professional pesticides?